BheemashankarJakkani/Smart_Agriculture/README.md

 Rate of Production inversely   proportional to the price .
 This system helps establishes stabilized production of crops . large price variation in the crops can be reduced .

+The Working Website is Available at https://annadhaata.000webhostapp.com/Smart_Agriculture/Introduction.php Pls Visit And Share